 The limit specified by the state is (select one)

 A level higher than 100% of the institutional average.

 Specify the percentage:

 Other

 Specify:

 \$135,000.

 Institutional Cost Limit.
 Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.
+Complete Stems B-2-b and B-2-c .

 Cost Limit Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that specified for the waiver.
+The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.

 Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
 Complete Items B-2-b and B-2-c.

-The cost limit specified by the state is (select one): The following dollar amount: Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The cost limit specified by the state is (select one):

+The following dollar amount:

+Specify dollar amount:

+The dollar amount (select one)

+Is adjusted each year that the waiver is in effect by applying the following formula:

+Specify the formula:

+May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify:
+The following percentage that is less than 100% of the institutional average:

+Specify percent:

+Other: